Chesire/Nekome/README.md

 ## Why
 There are already some really great Android tracking apps for Anime tracking portals, so why make another one?
 Originally this was a testing area to mess around with a bunch of Kotlin tools and mess around with the MyAnimeList API, but after a while it made sense to just make it into a proper application.

+## Note
+All work is now done on the V2 branch.